Internet in New Zealand: Early days

 By 1978 a national network had been established at the then Department of Scientific and Industrial Research (DSIR).
 This network linked the disparate campus "mainframes" around the country via PDP/11 and LSI/11 machines linked together over 9600bit/s "S2" circuits leased from the New Zealand Post Office.
 Due to the Telecommunications Act, the DSIR was not able to link all the research institutions together (MAF Research, the universities and other non-DSIR research institutions).

-In the mid-1980s, with the advent of the Post Office's X-25 based packet switching network, and a degree of de-regulation, it became possible to link the various institutions together at a cost.
+In the mid-1980s, with the advent of the Post Office's packet-switching network based on X.25, and a degree of de-regulation, it became possible to link the various institutions together at a cost.
 In 1985 and 1986 a number of meetings were held by the various research institutions to plan for a broad-based research network that would provide basic research electronic communication (mail, file sharing and remote access).
 It was agreed to base this on the UK's Joint Academic NETwork (JANET) "Blue Book" standard rather than the US's ARPANET standard.
+The UK academic community defined the Coloured Book protocols as "interim" X.25 standards, intended to be used until international agreement was reached on an international standard (see Protocol Wars).
+These Coloured Book protocols gained some acceptance internationally as the first complete X.25 standard, with "several years lead over other countries" (see Internet in the United Kingdom § Early years).

 The push for development came from the DSIR (especially, the newly formed Division of Information Technology in 1985, Dr's Crouch, March, Nield and Whimp) and the Universities, in particular the University of Waikato and John Houlker.
 By 1987 everything was in place other than the last key component – international traffic.
 The controllers of funding were steadfast in refusing to fund the $250,000 estimate for the link up the Pacific to the United States.
 Due to the efforts of John Houlker, New Zealand's first international internet connection was established in 1989 from Waikato University through IBM.
 The capacity went from 64 kbit/s to 128 kbit/s between February 1993 and February 1994.